biocypher/biochatter/docs/vignettes/custom-decider-use-case.md

 ## Building the application

 We will explain how to use the BioCypher ecosystem, specifically, BioCypher and BioChatter, to build a decision support application for a cancer geneticist.
-The code base for this use case, including all details on how to set up the KG and the application, is available at [https://github.com/biocypher/decider-genetics](https://github.com/biocypher/decider-genetics).
+The code base for this use case, including all details on how to set up the KG and the applications, is available at [https://github.com/biocypher/decider-genetics](https://github.com/biocypher/decider-genetics).
 You can find live demonstrations of the application at links provided in the README of the repository.
 The build procedures can be reproduced by cloning the repository and running `docker-compose up -d` (or the equivalent for the Next app) in the root directory (note that the default configuration requires authentication with OpenAI services).
 The process involves the following steps: